umich-eecs598/umich-eecs598.github.io/reports/DOPE-Plus.md

 There are 9 believe maps, 8 of them are for the projected vertices of the 3D objects and one for its centroid.
 Vector fields indicate that the direction from vertices to their corresponding centroids, to construct the bounding boxes of objects after detection.

-Data Generation:
+### Data Generation:

-As more data is required to train a high performance deep network, it can be difficult to gather enough data for training.
+As more data is required to train a deep network with high performance, it can be difficult to gather enough data for training.
 In addition, unlike 2D labeling, making 3D pose labels manually is much more difficult.
 DOPE proposed a method to generate data, which allows scientists to gather enough number of data rapidly, and greatly alleviate the workload of labeling manually.

 The overall data synthesis strategy is to generate two kinds of dataset: "domain randomized (DR)" and "photorealistic (photo)".
 The domain randomized data are generated by putting the target object into a virtual environment, which is composed of different distractor objects and a random background.
 The objects shown in DR images do not necessarily obey physical principles.
 Photorealistic data are generated by putting target objects into 3D backgrounds with physical constraints.
 In other words, they are impacted by the effects of gravity and collision.

 ## Algorithmic Extension

-Network Architecture
+### Network Architecture

 One of our algorithmic extensions is that we replaced the original VGG19 feature extractor network with ViT, because we perceive ViT's larger receptive field and its ability to relate the global scene, rather than focus on a local area.
 To make this change, many parts of the original model backbone need to be modified.We created a pre-trained ViT feature extractor using the timm library.
 It accepts images of dimension 244 × 244 with a patch size 16 × 16, as a result, interpolating is needed to make sure the input data has a size of 244 × 244.
 Then we take the output from ViT only in the final layer.
 At the next stage, two convolutional layers are employed to reduce the number of channel to 128, hence the dimension matches the following network structure (the belief map stages).

-Data Generation
+### Data Generation

 We enhanced the original data generation pipeline using BlenderProc to produce two distinct synthetic RGB datasets, each corresponding to a specific target object: Cookies and Block.
 The Cookies object is part of the publicly available HOPE dataset, while the Block is a newly introduced, custom-designed object.
 Our pipeline incorporates randomized camera poses, object poses, and 360-degree HDRI backgrounds, while ensuring that these variations remain physically reasonable.
 These improvements aim to create a more diverse and robust synthetic dataset, helping to mitigate the common sim-to-real domain gap in deep learning applications.
 The enhanced pipeline consists of four main stages: (1) textured 3D CAD modeling, (2) real-world HDRI background generation, (3) image synthesis, and (4) ground truth annotation pre-processing.